sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

-Quick Installation Steps of Fire with H2 DB
+Quick Installation Steps of Fire with H2 Database
 ===========================================

 * Download the fire ``TGZ`` file from: